Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 History on React Native vs ReactJS

 ReactJS came first around 2011 when Facebook engineers noticed that frequent updates to their system were clogging productivity.
 Before that, Facebook users had trouble switching between their timelines and chats.
-One wise Facebook engineer, Jordan Walke, came to Facebook's rescue.
-He utilized XHP to develop the prototype called FaxJS, which would soon become ReactJS.
+One Facebook engineer, Jordan Walke, utilized XHP to develop the prototype called FaxJS, which would soon become ReactJS.
 The application was all Facebook needed to have one of the most intuitive User Interfaces (UIs).

-Let’s dive in to see how to React and React Native stack against each other:
+Let’s dive in to see how React and React Native stack against each other:

 Technical Overview: React vs React Native

-- Speed is a unique selling point with ReactJS: Thanks to its virtual Document Object Model (DOM) feature, ReactJS will enhance the performance of your application in a blink of an eye.
-ReactJS will first develop an in-memory data cache that configures differences that are then updated in the DOM seamlessly.
+- Speed: Thanks to its virtual Document Object Model (DOM) feature, ReactJS greatly boosts application performance.
+ReactJS will first develop an in-memory data cache that configures differences that are then updated in the DOM.

-- ReactJS allows you to create dynamic applications: If you want to create a user-friendly web application with less coding, this is the best tool for you.
+- ReactJS allows you to create dynamic applications: ReactKS is a good choice if you want to create a user-friendly web application with fewer lines of code.

-- ReactJS comes with a one-way binding data functionality: This feature keeps you in control and enables you to eliminate errors instantly.
-For instance, the entire parent component does not need to be redone when making a minor change.
-This offers unique code stability that had not been seen before the implementation of ReactJS.
-The kind of stability that will make maintenance to ReactJS applications effortless.
+- One-way binding data functionality: This feature helps reduce errors.
+For instance, the entire parent component does not need to be reworked when making a minor change.
+It offers code stability that had not been seen before the implementation of ReactJS, and thus makes maintenance easier.

-- It has a component-based framework: Perhaps one of the most exciting features of ReactJS is that you can divide it into multiple components.
-Or use it to pass data throughout the application without affecting your DOM.
+- Component-based framework: Perhaps one of the most exciting features of ReactJS is that you can divide it into multiple components.
+You can use it to pass data throughout the application without affecting your DOM.

-- Since its inception, ReactJS has always been a trusted hub for seasoned developers who have enhanced it through additional libraries and extensions that can be used worldwide.
-It has improved the means to save time and human resources on the app and web development.
+- Since its inception, ReactJS has always been a trusted hub for seasoned developers who have enhanced it through additional libraries and extensions.

-- Your job as an engineer is to write the language as efficiently as possible: Something that you can do with ReactJS easily.
-It gives you a real-time view of all the changes while allowing you to spend less time coding.
-You may ask, “how is that even possible?”
-With ReactJS, you can use the same code for different components, which ultimately saves both time and money for developers.
+- Efficiency: ReactJS gives you a real-time view of all the changes, allowing you to spend less time coding.
+You can use the same code for different components, which ultimatelysaves both time and money for developers.

-- The saving grace is the SEO-boosting functionality of ReactJS: ReactJS supports SEO optimization by allowing indexing of a site to occur faster.
+- SEO-boosting functionality: ReactJS supports SEO optimization by allowing indexing of a site to occur faster.
 In return, SEO optimization contributes to the success of the website in question, with the content being indexed at the server level.
 For business owners and web developers, that means more leads.

-- You will get a faster loading time on your web page: ReactJS guarantees you one thing: a lower bounce rate from the user.
+- Faster loading times: ReactJS guarantees you one thing: a lower bounce rate from the user.
 Web page analytics is a crucial feature that could sway developers when examining React vs React Native differences.
 When a web page takes longer to load, the user heads to a page that will render faster.
-That's where ReactJS offers the advantage.
+ReactJS offers an advantage here.

 What is React Native?